-- A.2.
-Exceptions.
-This code does not apply to:
+A.2.
+Exceptions. - This code does not apply to:

 - (a) Belt-Conveyor Scale Systems;

 - (b) Railway Track Scales;

 - (c) Monorail Scales;

 - (d) Automatic Bulk-Weighing Systems;

 - (e) Devices that measure quantity on a time basis;

-- (f) Controllers or other auxiliary devices except as they may affect the weighing performance; or

 1 An automatic weighing system does not require the intervention of an operator during the weighing process.
 The necessity to give instructions to start a process or to release a load or the function of the instrument (static, dynamic, set-up, etc.) is not relevant in deciding the category of automatic or non-automatic instruments.
 (Added 2004)